songbinliu/kubeletPod/deploy/README.md

-KubeletPod needs `view` access to Pods and nodes.
+KubeletPod needs `view` access to Kubernetes Pods and Nodes from API.
 To make sure it has the right to access these resources, a [service account](https://kubernetes.io/docs/admin/service-accounts-admin/) is defined, and assign enought privileges for the pod.